 Reflectivity

 Reflectivity gives the surface the ability to reflect its surroundings.
 The range for the slider is 0 to infinity the default value is 0.5.
-Note: to generate real reflection raytracing must be turned on in the render settings.
+Note: To generate real reflection raytracing must be turned on in the render settings.

 Reflected Colour